 Your last day at this paradise location so make the most of it.
 Now may be a good time to acquaint yourself with the unorthodox cast of local characters and hear about their stories.
 There's Cayamba, the self-styled 'Guerrilla troubadour' who once claimed he was the man with the ugliest voice in the world, La Rusa, an aristocratic Russian emigre who inspired a novel and Enriqueta Faber, a French woman who passed herself off as a man to practice as a doctor and marry a local heiress in Baracoa's cathedral in 1891.

 Baracoa to Santiago de Cuba

-Spend your final morning on the beach here or possibly shopping for souvenirs of seeing more of the sights before heading back to Santiago de Cuba for one more night.
+Today we drive along the rugged coast towards Santiago de Cuba and take an orientation walk with the group leader on arrival..
 This city is often regarded as the root of the Cuban revoloution and the many museums retrace key events.
 Santiago mixes modern architecture and industrial developments with its colourful colonial gems and historic fort and being home to the country's most prominent universities it has a young and vibrant edge.